jhyland87/chem-crawler/Context_Menu_Implementation.md

 ## 🎯 Overview

-I've successfully added a right-click context menu to the table rows in your chem-crawler Chrome extension.
+I've successfully added a right-click context menu to the table rows in your chem-pal Chrome extension.
 This implementation is specifically designed to work within Chrome extension security constraints while providing a rich user experience.

 ## 📁 Files Created/Modified